Build Strength for Real Life: The Benefits of Functional Fitness

 Components of Functional Fitness

 • Mobility: Mobility is the ability to move freely and easily without restriction or pain.
 Incorporating mobility exercises into your routine helps improve your range of motion, reduce stiffness, and enhance overall movement quality.
-This is essential for performing everyday tasks like reaching for items on a high shelf or bending down to tie your shoes.

 • Stability: Stability refers to the ability to maintain control and balance during movement.
-Stability exercises focus on strengthening the core and improving overall coordination, which is vital for activities that require balance, such as walking on uneven surfaces or standing on one leg while putting on pants.
+Stability exercises focus on strengthening the core and improving overall coordination, which is useful for activities that require balance, such as walking on uneven surfaces or standing on one leg while putting on pants.

 • Strength: Strength is the ability to generate force and power during movement.
 Strength exercises target muscle function and bone density, contributing to better athletic performance and making daily tasks like lifting heavy objects or pushing a lawnmower easier and safer.